What is the Schroth Method for Scoliosis?

 If you don’t see a therapist in your area, tell you favorite physical therapist you’re interested in the Schroth Method and encourage them to learn about how to get training in the Schroth Method.
 Beginner courses are available to introduce a physical therapist to the program and tell them how they can better help their patients with scoliosis.
 If your therapist is ready to get certified, there are courses from level 1 all the way up to high-level courses covering how to treat special cases.

-Amy Sbihli is the director of Scoliosis Services at Orthopedics Plus in the Boston area.
-She is the co-founder of Schroth-Barcelona Institute and an active member of Barcelona Scoliosis Physical Therapy School and SOSORT International education commitee.
+Amy Sbihli is the Founder and Director of Spine Academy Physical Therapy, PLLC in the Boston area.
+She is the co-founder of Schroth-Barcelona Institute and an active member of Barcelona Scoliosis Physical Therapy School and SOSORT International education committee.
 She began working with outpatient orthopedic spine and scoliosis patients in 2004.
 Amy is certified to practice and teach the Schroth Method through the Barcelona Scoliosis Physical Therapy School (BSPTS) earning her certification in 2005 from the Barcelona Scoliosis Physical Therapy School.
 Amy received Masters and Doctorate degrees in physical therapy from Washington University in St Louis.
 She also holds a BA in Kinesiology from the University of Michigan.
 Treatment expertise includes scoliosis, SI, orthopedic spine, movement dysfunction, and Pilates.